ODonoghueLab/Minardo-Model/README.md

 1. Phosphorylation changes were quantified at all measured time  points (i.e. values are present at all measured time points).
 2. Sites were differentially altered (detemined by performing empirical Bayes modelling and moderated t-tests, followed by FDR correction).
-3. At at-least one quantified time-point there is a 2-fold increase or 1/2-fold decrease.
+3. At at-least one quantified time-point there is a 2-fold change.

 #### Standardisation

-These 3,172 profiles can be standardised as follows:
+We start by standardising abundance rations, as follows:

 ```R